Robeson County, North Carolina: Antebellum

 Initially, wheat, corn, rice, sugar cane, and potatoes were popular crops among Robesonian farmers.
 The proliferation of the cotton gin and rising demand for cotton led it to be rapidly adopted, and Robeson County became one of the state's major cotton-producing counties throughout much of the 1800s.
 Wealthy white planters held the best land in the county, and often outcompeted smallholding Indian and white farmers due to the aid of enslaved labor, creating stark class divisions.
 Cotton demand facilitated the growth of slavery and the expansion of plantations.
 By 1850, the county had a population of 7,290 whites, 4,365 enslaved people, and 1,171 free persons of color.

 In 1835 a new Constitution of North Carolina was ratified, which restricted the ability of "free persons of color" and "free persons of mixed blood" to vote and bear arms.
-While having previously enjoyed the same political rights as white people, the new constitution disenfranchised Native Americans.
+While having previously enjoyed the same political rights as white people, Native Americans were disenfranchised by the new constitution.
 White farmers in Robeson County also sought ways to obtain Native Americans' land or labor.
 According to Indian oral tradition, the "tied mule" incidents were emblematic of this.
 In these scenarios, a farmer would tie his mule to an Indian's land and release some of his cattle there before bringing local authorities to the scene to accuse the Indian landowner of theft.
 Doubtful of a fair trial in the courts, an Indian would settle with the farmer by offering him a portion of land or free labor.
 By the 1860s, many Indians were landless.
 The legal discrimination and exploitative practices heightened racial tensions in the area.

 In 1848, a new county courthouse was constructed to replace the original building.
 Lumberton was formally incorporated four years later.
 In 1860, the Wilmington, Charlotte and Rutherford Railroad was laid through the county as its first railway.
 By April 1861, the line reached the town of Shoe Heel—later known as Maxton.
 The introduction of the railroad facilitated the creation of new towns in the county.